-Media mix is the combination of all communication channels an organization uses to get its brand message and marketing efforts across to potential customers.
-The media mix may combine traditional advertising channels, like print, broadcast and TV, social media, and online advertising.
-Companies talk about the marketing mix when planning their campaign goals and it is an essential part of their marketing strategy.
+The media mix may combine traditional advertising channels, like print, broadcast, TV, social media, and online advertising.
+Companies talk about the marketing mix when planning their campaign goals, which is an essential part of their marketing strategy.

 What Is Media Mix Optimization?